 Even when you're confident that your use of an image is "fair," it is essential that you properly cite and attribute it.

-In APA style, an image requires a caption with an in-text citation (or a credit line) and an entry in References.
+In Chicago style, an image requires a caption with a footnote or endnote and an entry in the Bibliography.

-An image caption provides information about the image and credits the source of the image.
-Give each image a figure number (Figure 1, Figure 2, etc.).
+An image caption provides information about the image and a footnote or endnote that credits the source of the image.
+Give each image a figure number (Fig. 1, Fig. 2, etc.).

 If the image is a drawing, rendering, infographic, or other illustration, include: